 Nurse's Name Date

-INSTRUCTIO ONS

-1. 2.
-Commendations and recommendations must include those relative to the standards. nent should be specific in nature and recommend methods. ods of
+INSTRUCTIO 1.
+2. Commendations and recommendations mus st include those relative to the standards. ment should be specific in nature and recommend methods s of

 OVERALL EV ALUATION OF SCHOOL NURSE:

-Progres Standards ess Evident ess Not Evident
+Progre Standards ess Evident ess Not Evident

 SIGNATURES: :

 Evaluator Date

-This report has been discussed with me in con extended to me to attach comments regarding not necessarily signify agreement with the evo nference with the evaluator.
-An opportunity has been of this evaluation.
-A signature of this evaluation does aluation.
+onference with the evaluator.
+An opportunity has been ng this evaluation.
+A signature of this evaluation does valuation.

 Nurse Date

-APPENDIX B-3 WILLOWS UNIFIED SCHOOL DISTRICT Certificated Counselor FINAL Evaluation Form mployee Name Date l te(s) atus of Nurse - Check One: o Emergency Permit/Waiver o Probationary 1 o Temporary o Permanent o Prob ationary 2 - Please check the standards covered by this assessment and prior assess MS = Meets/Exceeds Standards; PE = Progress Evident; NE = Progress nent report Not Evide s: nt 1.
+APPENDIX B-3 WILLOWS UNIFIED SCHOOL DISTRICT Certificated Counselor FINAL Evaluation Form

+Em ployee Name Date Site (s) Eva luation Period Stat us of Nurse - Check One: o Prob ationary 2 Please check the standards covered by this assessment and prior assessmen MS = Meets/Exceeds Standards; PE = Progress Evident; NE = Progress No 1.
 STANDARD ONE: Plans, Organizes, and Delivers the School Counseling Program MS PE NE N/A a.
 Participates with colleagues to plan, organize and deliver the school counseling program. b.
-Keeps files and information confidential. c.
+Keeps files and information confidential. - c.
 Establishes positive working relationships. d.
 Adheres to legal codes and ethical guidelines for professional school counselors.
-OMMENTS: T Market and the second Market 19 a.
-1 2.
-STANDARD TWO: Implements the Individual Planning Component by Guiding Individuals and Groups of Students and their Parents or Guardians through the Development of Educational Plans.
+CO MMENTS: STANDARD TWO: Implements the Individual Planning Component by Guiding Individuals and Groups of Students and their Parents or Guardians through the Development of Educational Plans.
 MS PE NE N/A a.
-Monitors and guides student progress related to individually appropriate education plans. b.
-In collaboration with parents or guardians, helps students establish goals, develop and use planning skills. c.
-Assists students with post high school decision making; and personal and social development. d.
-Demonstrates accurate and appropriate interpretation of assessment data and the presentation of relevant, unbiased information. e.
-Promotes academic success of every student and a positive school climate. f.
+Monitors and guides student progress related to individually appropriate education plans.
+In collaboration with parents or guardians, helps students establish goals, develop and use planning skills.
+Assists students with post high school decision making; and personal and social development.
+Demonstrates accurate and appropriate interpretation of assessment data and the presentation of relevant, unbiased information. e. : Promotes academic success of every student and a positive school climate.
 Collaborates with teachers, parents, and the community to promote academic success of students. g.
 May recommend changes to procedures that limit or inhibit academic success.
-CC DMMENTS:
+CO MMENTS:

-3. 3.
-STANDARD THREE: Provides Responsive Services through the Effective Use of Individual and Small Group Counseling, Consultation and Referral Skills.
-NE N/A a.
+3. STANDARD THREE: Provides Responsive Services through the Effective Use of Individual and Small Group Counseling, Consultation and Referral Skills.
+MS PE NE N/A a.
 Properly registers and places new and continuing students. b.
 Develops and implements individual and group counseling services to meet student needs. c.
 Develops rapport and demonstrates a professional, collaborative, and team-oriented approach.
-Communicates in an appropriate and effective manner. d.
+Communicates in an appropriate and effective manner. · d.
 Consults effectively with parents or guardians, teachers, and administrators. e.
 Demonstrates knowledge of referral resources.
 Assesses student needs.
 Consults and collaborates as needed with school personnel and outside agencies. f.
 Demonstrates knowledge of crisis response services and the role of the school counselor as part of the crisis response team. g.
 Participates in conflict resolution conferences. h.
 Consults effectively with parents and guardians, teachers, administrators, and other individuals.
-CC DMMENTS: 4.
+C OMMENTS: 4.
 STANDARD FOUR: Provides System Support through Effective School Counseling Program Management and Support for Other Educational Members MS PE NE N/A a.
 Participates in system support activities for counseling and other educational programs. b.
 Provides a comprehensive and balanced school counseling program in collaboration with school staff.
 CC DMMENTS: 5.
 STANDARD FIVE: May Implement a School Guidance Curriculum.
 MS PE NE N/A a.
 When appropriate, delivers school guidance lessons independently and effectively. b.
 Uses a variety of effective instructional strategies in delivering the school guidance curriculum. c.
 Communicates effectively to deliver the school guidance curriculum.
-CO MMENTS: 6.
+CO DMMENTS: 6.
 STANDARD SIX: The Professional School Counselor Monitors the Academic Progress of Students on a Regular Basis as They Progress in School a.
 The professional school counselor should be responsible for monitoring every student's academic progress.